-Hypertensive is defined as an abnormal elevation in diastolic pressure and/or systolic pressure; mean arterial pressure is also elevated in hypertension, but it is not usually measured in people.
+Arterial blood pressure is "normal" when the systolic pressure is 90-119 mmHg and the diastolic pressure is 60-79 mmHg.
+When the arterial pressure is greater than or equal to 120/80 mmHg, a person is said to be prehypertensive or hypertensive (see table below).
+Mean arterial pressure is also elevated in hypertension, but it is not usually measured in people.
 In past years, the diastolic value was emphasized in assessing hypertension.
 However, elevations in systolic pressure ("systolic hypertension") are also associated with increased incidence of coronary and cerebrovascular disease (e.g., stroke).
 Therefore, we now recognize that both systolic and diastolic pressure values are important to note.
-According to the latest U.S. national guidelines (JNC 7 Report)), the following represents different stages of hypertension:
+According to U.S. national guidelines (JNC 7 Report and JNC 8 Report), the following represents different stages of hypertension:

 Two Classes of Hypertension

 In 90-95% of patients presenting with hypertension, the cause is unknown.
 This condition is called primary (or essential) hypertension.
 The remaining 5-10% of hypertensive patients have hypertension that results secondarily from renal disease, endocrine disorders, or other identifiable causes.
 This form of hypertension is called secondary hypertension.

 Regardless of the origin of hypertension, the actual increase in arterial blood pressure is caused by either an increase in systemic vascular resistance (SVR) or an increase in cardiac output (CO).
 The former is determined by the vascular tone (i.e., state of constriction) of systemic resistance vessels, whereas the latter is determined by heart rate and stroke volume.
 Therefore, in order to understand how arterial blood pressure can become elevated, it is necessary to understand the mechanisms that regulate both SVR and CO.